 The tune above named appears in "William Walkers' Southern Harmony," page 62.
-In that book Mr. Walker gives himself credit for the tune, also see "Christian Harmony," by same author, page 267 '866.
-We have no information about who composed the words, if Mr. Walker did not do so.
-Sometimes he composed the words to bis own time.
+In that book Mr. Walker gives himself credit for the tune, also see "Christian Harmony" page 267 '866.
+We have no Information about who composed the words, if Mr. Walker did not do so.
+Sometimes he composed the words to be one time.